 At the end of March in 2015, the Japanese government passed the 2015 Tax Reform Proposal.
 Among other policies included in the new law was the “exit tax provision”.
 You may have heard about this in passing from friends our colleagues.
 In short, what the law seeks to do is crystalize any taxable gains on your financial assets when you permanently leave Japan.
 For the time being, the good news is that this law primarily applies to high net worth individuals and may not be applicable to your situation at this moment.
-However, it is still imperative that all foreigners living in Japan be made aware of the primary details of the Japan exit tax.
-Should there be any changes to your personal financial situation, or any future changes to the law; you may find yourself falling under the tax regime.
+However, it is still important that all foreign residents in Japan know the rules of the Japan exit tax.
+Should there be any changes to your personal financial situation, or any future changes to the law; you may find yourself falling under the tax net.

-As has been seen in other countries, exit tax laws are quite complicated and are simultaneously updated over the course of a number of years as they are rolled out, while local governments gauge their effectiveness.
-For example, there has yet to be sufficient clarification on whether or not employee vested stock options are to be included in the exit tax.
-For the time being the main function of the law is to, upon your exiting Japan, mark-to-market all specified financial assets, and then impose a tax on capital gains where appropriate (even if you haven’t sold them).
+As seen in other countries, exit tax laws are complicated and are updated over the course of a number of years as they are rolled out, while local governments gauge their effectiveness.
+For example, there has yet to be clarification on whether or not employee vested stock options are to be included in the exit tax.
+For now, the main function of the law is to, upon your exiting Japan, mark-to-market all specified financial assets, and then impose a capital gains tax (even if you haven’t sold them).

 It is important to note that this does not mean the Japanese government will force you to sell the assets and realize the gain.
 They are simply treating it as if you had sold the assets, and accordingly sending the bill for the capital gains tax.